Saswatsusmoy/Multi-Lang-Character-Recognition-CIC/README.md

 # Character Recognition Models

-This GitHub repository contains machine learning models for character recognition in multiple languages, including English, Hindi, Japanese, Chinese, Russian, and German.
-We have implemented various models such as Convolutional Neural Networks (CNN), Echo State Networks (ESN), and a combination of CNN and ESN for classification purposes.
+This GitHub repository contains machine learning models for character recognition in multiple languages, including MNIST, Arabic, Japanese.
+We have implemented various models such as Convolutional Neural Networks (CNN), Echo State Networks (ESN), and a combination of CNN-ESN & CNN-EuSN for classification purposes.

 ## Models Included

 1. CNN Model: This model utilizes Convolutional Neural Networks to perform character recognition.
-It is implemented as a class, allowing users to easily integrate it into their own projects.

 2. ESN Model: The Echo State Network model is another approach for character recognition.
-Similar to the CNN model, it is implemented as a class for convenient usage.

-3. EUSN Model: The Euler State Network (ESN) model is a powerful approach for character recognition, implemented as a class for seamless integration and ease of use.
+3. EUSN Model: The Euler State Network (ESN) model is a powerful approach for character recognition.
 Harness the potential of ESNs to unlock accurate and efficient character classification.

-4. CNN-ESN Combo Model: We have also developed a combined model that leverages the strengths of both CNN and ESN.
+4. CNN-ESN Hybrid Model: We have also developed a combined model that leverages the strengths of both CNN and ESN.
 This hybrid model aims to achieve improved accuracy and performance in character classification tasks.

 5. CNN-EUSN Model: The CNN-Euler State Network (ESN) model combines the strengths of Convolutional Neural Networks (CNN) and ESNs for robust and accurate character recognition.
 This hybrid model, implemented as a class, offers a seamless integration of both CNN and ESN techniques, enabling you to leverage the power of deep learning and dynamic temporal modeling.
 Experience the best of both worlds with the CNN-ESN model for advanced character classification tasks.

-## Implementations
+## Models

-1. Basic Implementations: We provide basic implementations of the CNN and ESN models, which do not rely on any external libraries.
-These implementations are suitable for users who prefer a lightweight solution or want to understand the core concepts of the models.
+All Models have the naming convention of "Language_Model-Architecture.py".
+Each of the models utilize different data-pipelines and processing techniques.
+The Model architecture for ESN and EUSN of each language is the same.
+CNN architectures for each of the languages have changed due to varied datasets and complexities of languages.

-2. Advanced Implementations: In addition to the basic implementations, we offer advanced implementations that utilize external libraries for enhanced functionality and performance.
-These implementations may require additional dependencies, but they provide more advanced features and optimizations.
+Note - The individual architecture of the models will be available soon for further usage.

 ## Usage

-To use any of the models included in this repository, simply import the corresponding class into your project.
-You can then instantiate the class and utilize its methods for character recognition tasks.
-We recommend referring to the documentation and code comments for detailed instructions on how to use each model effectively.
+To use any of the Models or Model architecture, you can add change the path of the datasets that are being imported and run the model and save the same in .h5 format.
+If any issue arises during running kindly flag the same in the "Issues" coloumn of this repo.
+Note - These are not pre-trained models, you have to train for your own usage.

 ## Contributions